suphawadeeth/coral-spawning/README.md

 2. Sexual reproduction, mating between eggs and sperm

-### Problem
+## The Problem
 The asexual method can happen any time of the year, fast, and massive.
 That's why it is widely used for many coral restoration projects.

 But the problem remains because in a long run asexsual reproduction is unsustainable.

+## Why is it important?
 Think about the whole community with the same clone.
-Without genetic diversity, there will be no survivors when there is a widespread disease or a natural catastrophic event e.g. sea temperature rising.
+Without genetic diversity, there will be no survivors in case of widespread disease or a natural catastrophic event e.g. sea temperature rising.
 If no one carries disease-resistant genes, the whole community will vanish.

 Increasing genetic diversity is essential for every species on earth including corals.
 Therefore, sexual reproduction is the answer.